 Alicante Valencia And Murcia, Spain Travel Guide

-The tram links Alicante city center with northern coastal towns like Benidorm, Altea, and Denia, offering scenic coastal journeys and efficient exploration beyond the city center.
+The tramway links Alicante city center with northern coastal towns like Benidorm, Altea, and Denia, offering scenic coastal journeys and efficient exploration beyond the city center.

-Bus hubs: Plaza de los Luceros, Mercado Central.
+Bus hubs: Plaza of the (masculine Luceros, Mercado Central.
 Tram stations: Mercado, Luceros (underground).

 Buses: Generally 06:00-23:00.
 Trams: Approximately 06:00-00:00.
 Frequency 10-30 minutes.